 Imagine a Western dinner served in Egyptian style, with bowls of minced meat and onion, chopped cucumber, tomato, parsley, and sides like boiled, fried, or roasted potatoes and mashed carrot or parsnip.
 Presented in this Egyptian manner, dinner becomes a feast!

-Ok, so forget about the bread – we can all still have our own plate but fill it from the bowls in small portions as we want it instead of starting with a full plate.
-The bowls of food are usually only small soup-bowl size.
-It is not important that the bowls are full; there is variety; anything that is in the kitchen is on the table; everyone only takes what they want; there is no waste and there is usually food left for the next meal or the next day!
-Great idea and cheap!
-A western dinner served Egyptian style could include a bowl of minced meat and onion, a bowl of chopped cucumber, tomato, parsley, a bowl of boiled, fried or roasted potatoes, a bowl of boiled, mashed carrot/parsnip.
+Ok, so forget about the bread if double-dipping contamination worries you.
+We can all still have our own plate, but fill it from the bowls in small portions as we want it instead of starting with a full plate.
+The bowls of food are usually only small soup bowls that are refilled when empty.
+It is not important that the bowls are full; there is variety; anything that is in the kitchen is on the table; everyone only takes what they want; there is no waste; and there is usually food left for the next meal or the next day, which is quite safe as no hands have touched it.
+Great idea, and cheap!
+A western dinner served Egyptian style could include a bowl of minced meat and onion, a bowl of chopped cucumber, tomato, and parsley, a bowl of boiled, fried, or roasted potatoes, and a bowl of boiled, mashed carrot or parsnip.
 Served Egyptian style, dinner becomes a feast!

-Imagine the fun of a couple of families coming together to eat this meal, it just needs a little co-operation and co-ordination.
-Saves everyone money, brings people together and would make life fun!
-How to eat it?
-Put it all on a table and let everyone help themselves.
+Imagine the fun of a couple of families coming together to enjoy such a meal; it simply requires a bit of cooperation and coordination.
+It saves money for everyone, fosters togetherness, and injects some fun into life!
+As for how to eat it, just lay it all out on the table, give everyone a small plate instead of a big dinner plate, and let everyone help themselves as they want.
 A little bit of everything goes a long way!